- 1 FBAR Investigations

 Myth 1: Offshore Reporting is A New Phenomenon

 While FATCA may not have come into existence until 2010, with enforcement in 2014, there have been laws on the books requiring the disclosure of foreign accounts for many years.
 In fact, FBAR reporting dates back to the 1970s.
-Therefore, just because your CPA or Accountant may have just learned about FATCA, you still had a reporting requirement under many other different US laws.
+Therefore, just because your CPA or Accountant may have just learned about FATCA, you still had a reporting requirement under many other different U.S. tax laws.
 In other words, just because FATCA is new, does not make offshore reporting new as well.

-Michael’s Tax Professional Knows Less Than Michael
+The Tax Professional Knows Less Than Michael

 When Michael went to see his tax preparer for the first time, the taxpayer was relatively new.
 When the tax preparer asked Michael about his income, he never made any reference to foreign accounts, and Michael never volunteered the information to him.
 This does not absolve Micheal or his CPA from an FBAR Investigation (or resulting penalties).

 Myth 2 – Your CPA is in IRS Trouble, Not You

 The mere fact that his tax preparer did not ask him about foreign accounts does not absolve Michael from liability.
 In fact, it makes it worse because it clearly shows that Michael was willful, and knowingly did not disclose his foreign accounts or report the income.

-Michael’s CPA Learns About Foreign Account Reporting
+The CPA Learns About Foreign Account Reporting

 By 2017 and with the new forms required under FATCA, it would be nearly impossible for tax preparers to not have some knowledge (or at least be aware) of foreign account reporting.
 In fact, the IRS has made offshore enforcement a key priority, and the exceedingly high penalties are reflective of the IRS’ goal of catching and penalizing individuals.